 Sustainability is more than a buzzword for our customers

-As I listened to another panel discussion during the event, it became clear that key U.S. customers such as Ford Motor Company, General Motors and John Deere share our long-term thinking regarding the priority of sustainability despite recent developments in Washington.
+As I listened to one of the panel discussions during the event, it became clear that key U.S. customers, such as Ford Motor Company, General Motors and John Deere, share our long-term thinking regarding the priority of sustainability despite recent developments in Washington.
 For example, a speaker from Ford shared her thoughts regarding the Paris climate agreement.

-"Our group had a giant party the day the Paris climate agreement was signed, and I felt like that was a giant step forward," said Debbie Mielewski, senior technical leader, materials sustainability, Ford Motor Company.
+"Our group had a giant party the day the Paris climate agreement was signed, and I felt like that was a giant step forward," said Debbie Mielewski, senior technical leader, materials sustainability, Ford Motor Company, according to the article "Taking tiny steps toward big sustainability goals" published in Plastics News.
 "When [the United States] pulled out of the Paris agreement, I could barely get out of bed to go to work."

 Her sincere thoughts were shared by the panelists and much of the audience.